FRCTeam3543/Robot-2018-2019/README.md

 ** !!!
 DRAFT AND NOT TESTED YET !!! **

-This is prototype code for the 2019 robot, based in Java as in last years.
-Java is the most widely used language in FIRST.
+This is prototype code for the 2019 robot, based in Java, same as in recent years.
+It's layout follows the 2019 Visual Studio Code project format described here: https://wpilib.screenstepslive.com/s/currentCS/m/79833 .
+That page also has the latest download links and installation instructions for VS Code and the WPILib plugin.
+The plugin has all the java libraries for writing robot programs for the RoboRIO, the tools for deploying your code to the robot.
+It _doesn't_ contain the code for the CTRE Talon SRX motor controllers, which you can access here: http://www.ctr-electronics.com/talon-srx.html .

 A few key items:

-- this codebase is designed to be simple to learn.
-The robot is defined in a few key files, almost all `team3543.robot` (folder `src/team3453/robot/`).
+- our codebase this year is designed to be simple to learn.
+The robot is defined in a few key files, almost all `team3543.robot` (folder `src/main/java/team3453/robot/`).
 - a few of the more rigorous Java idioms and constructs are avoided, to make things feel more like the Arduino sketch programming you're learning in the course.

 ## Rules for coding